Al-Zhen/CSE15LWI24-LabReport2/index.md

             String[] parameters = url.getQuery().split("&");
             //using url.getQuery() like in NumberServer.java, but using '&' to help split up the string when there's a '&' in the link. message = parameters[0].split("=")[1];
-            //takes the 's' and then divides it on '=' at index [0] and then some value = our message on index [1]. user = parameters[1].split("=")[1];
+            //splitting the string, takes the 's' and then divides it on '=' at index [0] and then some value = our message on index [1]. user = parameters[1].split("=")[1];
             //after splitting on '&', takes the second part of 'user' and then divides it on '=' at index [1] and then some value = username on index [1]